 - The superficial veins in the legs are found just under the skin and transport blood from the skin, fat tissue and muscles to the deep veins.

 There are valves inside the veins that prevent the blood from flowing backwards.

-Blood flowing back in varicose veins
+Blood flowing backwards in varicose veins in the legs

 It is estimated that about 20% of all adults will get varicose veins at some point in their lives.
 Although they are more common in older people, young people sometimes have them too.
 Varicose veins are more common in women than in men.

 Venous leg ulcers are the most common complication of varicose veins.
 If varicose veins aren't treated, they develop into open wounds about 3 to 6% of the time.
 Other possible complications such as vein inflammations, thrombosis or bleeding are rare.